-If your sitter has been breastfed, he’s been learning about variety all along.
+If your Sitter has been breastfed, he’s been learning about food variety all along.
 Some of the foods you eat have flavors that easily find their way into your breastmilk, exposing your baby to flavors at a very early age.
 Because of this, breastfed babies tend to adapt more quickly to new foods than formula fed babies.
 So continue to eat a varied diet to help him develop a taste for many different foods!

 Good to know

 Breastfed babies have learned new flavors, through Mom’s milk, and seem to accept new foods more quickly.